lmayfield78/experiments/README.md

-# experiments
+# Dart and Flutter experiments
-Experiments are to be made
+All of these projects are intended for mobile design using Google's Dart language and Flutter framework.